Common name: Knawel, Cushion-bush, Two-flowered Knawel

 Scleranthus biflorus (J.R.Forst. & G.Forst.)
 Hook.f.
 APNI*

-Description: Small much-branched perennial herb, either lax and spreading with ascending tips or forming a dense compact mat.
+Description: Small much-branched perennial herb, forming a dense compact mat.

 Leaves linear to subulate, 4–8 mm long, apex acute, not keeled.

 Flowers paired, sessile on glabrous peduncle 3–20 mm long; bracts 4, acute, much shorter than the flowers.
-Calyx lobes 4 or 5, obtuse, erect, shorter than the tube.
+Calyx lobes 4, obtuse, erect, shorter than the tube.

 Flowering: spring.